MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-navigation-modern-experience.md

 Planning site and page navigation involves thinking about:

-- Organizing – grouping logical and similar intents
+- **Organizing** – Grouping logical and similar intents
--	Labeling – writing clear labels your users will immediately understand
+- **Labeling** – Writing clear labels your users will immediately understand
--	Usability – users’ ability to easily navigate the end to end experience
+- **Usability** – Users' ability to easily navigate the end to end experience
--	Findability – users’ ability to quickly find what they need
+- **Findability** – Users' ability to quickly find what they need

 Navigation should always be planned from the perspective of the user of information – the viewers to your site.
 Planning effective navigation involves considering not just the information you want to *present*, but also thinking about the information your viewers want or need to *consume*.

 Therefore, organizing and labeling your navigation links is critical for the purposes of usability and findability.
 If 70% of viewers come to your sites expecting to browse for information, the usability of your site depends on creating a great browsing experience.
 To learn more, see [Information architecture principals in SharePoint](information-architecture-principles.md)

 ### Organizing